-At CES 2019 were exhibited various smart mirrors.
-For example, the Capstone Connected Home, this smart mirror has Google Assistant built in, so you can give voice commands.
-The touchscreen mirror can also display different apps and also serves as a smart speaker, as can be seen on the CNET and DigitalTrends website.
+At CES 2019 exhibited various smart mirrors.
+For example, the Capstone Connected Home, this smart mirror has Google Assistant built-in, so you can give voice commands.
+The touchscreen mirror can also display different apps and serve as a smart speaker, as seen on the CNET and DigitalTrends website.

 Samsung has been designing lifestyle televisions for some time, for example, Samsung The Frame.
 This TV can be turned into a work of art when the television is switched off.
 Samsung probably wants to apply the same principle to the smart mirror TV.

 The design patent of Samsung Electronics was initially filed in the US with the USPTO (the United States Patent and Trademark Office) and was subsequently registered with the Global Design Database of the WIPO (World Intellectual Property Office), where the patent on October 16, 2018, published.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 It is a design patent, which means that in addition to a series of images, only a summary description is mentioned.
 Nonetheless, the Samsung TV is illuminated from all sides; the device has a square design with rounded corners and very narrow screen edges.
 The rear offers space for various connections, including the power supply.

 The summary description shows that you can use the television in ‘the first state’, while in ‘the second state’ you have a mirror at your disposal.
 Probably ‘the first state’ means that the TV is switched on, while ‘the second state’ shows the function for when the television set is in standby mode.